What is lymphoma?

 Lymphomas are cancers that develop in the lymphatic system of the body.
-These cancers form when there is abnormal and excessive growth of B and T lymphocytes (white blood cells that function as part of the immune system) in the lymph nodes and other parts of the body.
-There are many different subtypes of lymphoma, categorised into Hodgkin lymphoma and non-Hodgkin lymphoma.
+These cancers form when there is abnormal and excessive growth of B lymphocytes and T lymphocytes in the lymph nodes and other parts of the body.
+There are many different subtypes of lymphoma, categorised into Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).

 Hodgkin lymphoma is a B-cell lymphoma characterised by a tumour cell called the Reed-Sternberg cell .
 These are large abnormal lymphocytes with multiple nuclei that are found on the histology of affected lymph nodes.

-There are two distinct types of Hodgkin lymphoma according to the World Health Organisation (WHO) Classification of Tumours of Haematopoeitic and Lymphoid tissues.
+There are two distinct types of Hodgkin lymphoma according to the World Health Organization (WHO) Classification of Tumours of Haematopoietic and Lymphoid Tissues ; these being:

 Classical Hodgkin lymphoma is further histologically classified into: